sametcn99/gists/src/combine-locales.md

-# Combine and validate locale files
+# Combine and Validate Locale Files

-This script is designed to validate and combine locale files for a project.
-It checks for consistency between English and Turkish translations, ensuring that all keys are present in both languages.
-If any discrepancies are found, it provides detailed error messages to help identify the issues.
-The script also combines the JSON files from each language directory into a single file for each language, ensuring that the combined files are properly formatted and free of errors.
+## Overview

+This advanced TypeScript utility manages multilingual application translation files, specifically focusing on synchronizing English and Turkish localization files.
+It provides real-time validation and automatic combining of locale JSON files, detecting missing translation keys, type mismatches, and format inconsistencies between languages.
+The script includes a file watcher that automatically processes changes, making it ideal for development workflows.
+With detailed error reporting and proper file management, this utility ensures translation consistency and completeness in multilingual applications.

 ```typescript
 import { EventEmitter } from "events";